mg-04/mg-04.github.io/_articles/vlsi/floorplan.md

 # Floorplan
 > Floorplan!
 Floorplan!
 Floorplan!
 Many layouts don't suck at the end, they suck at the **beginning**!
 A bad initial decision will make you either **REDO** from scratch, or make **WORSE** and **WORSE** compromises to accomodate that
+> - **Disclaimer**: I'm not saying our layout is anything good.
+It is FAR from optimal.
+> - Please let us know for any corrections/optimizations!
+> - Most bad layouts will still have complete functionality, just a bad grade, so don't stress out too much about that

 There are always 3 things to plan: data, control, and power